appvoid/grafito/README.md

 **Diamond**
 - When fine-tunning Diamond on basic few-shot (Q:A:) pairs, rather than additional context like "This is a chatbot that does...", it consistently gives better results than other interview-like styles.
 Specially when Top P = 1.
 Mentioned setting is default now.
 - Does pretty weird at math.
 When asked: "2 plus 5", "2+5", "Two plus five", answers "8." or "Eight.".
 It gets close but fails.
 - Also, encoded memory as context makes the chatbot ocassionally repetitive which is bad for memory since it will "think" that he should say the same thing forever.
+A proper solution remains in experimenting with temperature which is even worse for accuracy most of the time.